SpLouk/parit/README.md

+# Parit

-`letter_writer` is a program that takes a dictionary of keywords and sentences and a job description ideally containing some of those key words and outputs a cover letter that can be submitted to that company.
+`Parit` is a program that takes a dictionary of keywords and sentences and a job description ideally containing some of those key words and outputs a cover letter that can be submitted to that company.